First-time buyers lift U.S. home sales to 5-1/2-year high

 "These programs should boost sales activity through the summer," said Stephanie Karol, an economist at IHS Global Insight in Lexington, Massachusetts.

-Away from first-time buyers, young adults setting up homes are also giving housing a steady pulse after a lackluster performance over the last few years.
+Away from first-time buyers, young adults setting up homes are also giving housing a steady pulse after a lacklustre performance over the last few years.

 Economists hope that housing will take up some of the slack from manufacturing, which is being stymied by the lingering effects of a strong dollar and spending cuts in the energy sector, and support the economy this year.